reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 }
 ```

-The provided test aims to verify the functionality of the `deleteUser()` method in the `UserSimpleHttpRequestHelper` class, which is responsible for deleting a user record via an `HTTP` `DELETE` request.
-Inside a try-catch block, the test prepares by specifying the userId of the user to be deleted, in this case, `userId = 2`.
+The provided test aims to verify the functionality of the `deleteUser()` method.
+It prepares by specifying the userId of the user to be deleted, in this case, `userId = 2`.
 It then executes the `deleteUser()` method, passing the `userId` as an argument.
-If any exceptions occur during the execution of the `deleteUser()` method, they are caught, and the test fails with an appropriate error message indicating the failure to execute the `HTTP` request.

-### Executing `HTTP` `OPTIONS` Request to Find out Request Methods Allowed by Server
+### Executing HTTP `OPTIONS` Request to Find out Request Methods Allowed by Server
-The `HTTP` `OPTION` method is a type of `HTTP` call that explains what are the options for a target resource such as API endpoint.
-We use 'HTTP' `OPTION` to find out `HTTP` methods supported by the server `https://reqres.in`.
+The HTTP `OPTION` method is a type of HTTP call that explains what are the options for a target resource such as API endpoint.
+We use 'HTTP' `OPTION` to find out HTTP methods supported by the server `https://reqres.in`.

 Here is command line example to execute it: